 Eat your vitamin A.

 Low vitamin A status can lower resistance to infection, which you certainly don’t want!
 You can find vitamin A in foods like egg yolk, liver, cod liver oil, sweet potatoes, carrots, cantaloupe, pumpkin, and spinach.
-If you frequent happy hour or drink excessively, your vitamin A status may be compromised.
+If you drink excessively, your vitamin A status may be compromised.